4 Best Ways to Find the Registered Owner of a Vehicle

 3) Wait a couple of minutes for the report to get ready.
 It will search through the database and provide you with every piece of vehicle records available.
 If you’re on mobile, download the app to view the report at your fingertips.

-Method 2 – Hire a private investigator
+Method 4 – Hire a private investigator

-You may read the customer reviews about the agency, check the investigator’s credentials, ask them appropriate questions to see if they have the specialty to meet your purposes, and more importantly, if you’re comfortable working with the person.
-Professional private investigators with proper credentials may have access to DMV or other critical public records and can track down information efficiently based on your needs.
+Read the customer reviews about the agency, and check the investigator’s credentials to see if they have the specialty to meet your purposes.
+Also, talk with them as it’s important that you’re comfortable working with the person.
+Professional private investigators with proper credentials may access DMV data or public records kept from regular people.